 - value: is missing because no value can be attributed to a click on this banner

 - non-interaction field is also missing because, in this case, we want GA to count clicks as interaction.
 Therefore, a user who saw and clicked on the banner won’t be considered as a bounce.

 Example of event tracking code to track Form Submissions

-One way to know if users fill in and submit the forms on your website is to track the visits of the confirmation page (the page that confirm that the form was successfully submitted).
-But as we know, there’s discrepancy between number of clicks on a link and visits to the linking page.
+One way to know if users fill in and submit the forms on your website is to track the visits of the confirmation page (the page that confirms that the form was successfully submitted).
+But as we know, there’s a discrepancy between the number of clicks on a link and visits to the linking page.
 Or what if you don’t have a confirmation page?

 Once again you can use Event Tracking – All you need to do is put the code on the submit button (or Sign-In button, or Register button or whatever-button) and GA will start to track how many times this button is clicked.